geohot/minikeyvalue/README.md

 ### Basic Authorization

+Basic authorization is implemented via a htpasswd file used on the nginx volumes.

+Generate a valid htpasswd file:

 ```
 # generate htpasswd file (using apache2-utils) and move it /etc/nginx
 htpasswd -b -c .htpasswd admin thisisatest
 mv .htpasswd /etc/nginx
 ```

+Configure nginx volumes with basic authorization via AUTH enviromental variable:

 ```
 # start nginx with the path of .htpasswd in AUTH enviromental variable